Mulaza/QR-Code-Chrome-Extension/README.md

 ## Description

-Quicky convert the URL of any webpage into a downloadable QR code with this neat little chrome extension.
+Quickly convert the URL of any webpage into a downloadable QR code with this neat little chrome extension.

 ## Dependecies
  * [QR](https://github.com/davidshimjs/qrcodejs)